hyperledger/iroha-2-docs/src/guide/javascript.md

 :::

-And here is the sample of full `Torii` requirements in Browser:
+And here is a sample of full `Torii` in-Browser requirements:

 <<<@/snippets/js-sdk-2-2-3-torii-pre-web.ts